Reltorem/reltorem.github.io/_posts/2025-11-06-mobile-devices.md

 Set polices, push updates, configure settings, force security policies like PIN lock or 2FA, ban apps, partition the phone to separate personal data and company data.

-You can set what data is synchonised and by what method.
-- e.g. only sync on WiFi not cellular or only sync at certain times of day to reduce costs and bandwidth use.
+You can set what data is synchonised and by what method. e.g. only sync on WiFi not cellular or only sync at certain times of day to reduce costs and bandwidth use.

 Control company data on a personal device with:

-- BYOD (Bring Your Own Device)
+- BYOD (Bring Your Own Device).

-- COPE (Corporate Owned, Personally Enabled)
+- COPE (Corporate Owned, Personally Enabled).

-- CYOD (Choose Your Own Device)
+- CYOD (Choose Your Own Device).
 Similar to COPE but user chooses what device they want.